Maestrani: Brands

 Maestrani sells its chocolate under its own name.
 The "Minor" brand, founded in 1936, was added later.
 After the takeover of Munz, the three brands Maestrani, Minor and Munz were produced.
 In 2021, the Munz chocolate bars were rebranded with the name Maestrani and switched to a two-brand strategy.
-At the same time, the chocolates have been sold abroad exclusively under the Maestrani name since 2008, since a brand like "Minor" (English "unimportant") or "Munz" can hardly be marketed in the Anglo-Saxon or French-speaking world.
+At the same time, the chocolates have been sold abroad exclusively under the Maestrani name since 2008, since a brand like "Minor" (English "unimportant") or "Munz" can hardly be marketed in the Anglophone or Francophone world.